vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 ```execute
 ./setup-tap.sh
 ```

+By default, the script will install the latest publicly available release of TAP.
+If you want to install a specific version you can add an extra option of `--version <version-number>`.

 The script is quite verbose and there will be a large amount of text printed out initially relating to the options that you have set